Residential Modification

 Preliminary Approval

-If your application meets the Community Wide Standards, you will receive Preliminary Approval.
+If your application meets the Community-Wide Standards, you will receive Preliminary Approval.
 This allows you to proceed with your project under the guidelines of your application as well as any stipulations detailed in your preliminary approval letter.
 You MUST wait for this letter before you start any work.
-If you are checking your status on the resident portal you will see a status change to EMAILED Preliminary Approval or ADVANCED to Preliminary Approval.
-Do not start until you actually read the preliminary approval letter via email as it could include additional requirements.
-If you have any questions, email communications@redmondridgeroa.com.
+If you are checking your status on the resident portal, you will see a status change to EMAILED Preliminary Approval or ADVANCED to Preliminary Approval.
+Do not start until you actually read the preliminary approval letter via email, as it could include additional requirements.
+If you have any questions, email office@redmondridgeroa.com.

 Final Approval

-After you complete your project, you will need to submit a photo showing you followed your application and/or the stipulations outlined by the RMC or BOD.
+After you complete your project, you will need to submit a photo showing that you followed your application and/or the stipulations outlined by the RMC or BOD.
 Until your project is finished and you submit photos that show the completed work, your application will remain open.
-Submit your photo/s to communications@redmondridgeroa.com.
+Submit your photos to office@redmondridgeroa.com.

-Once your photo is reviewed by the RMC, you will either receive final approval or denial.
+Once your photo is reviewed by the RMC, you will either receive final approval or a denial.
 If you receive final approval, your application will be closed.
-If you receive a denial letter it is because the RMC has determined you did not meet the requirements outlined in your application and/or the requirements outlined by the RMC or BOD for approval.
-In this case, you will need to modify your application or change your project to fit requirements.
+If you receive a denial letter, it is because the RMC has determined you did not meet the requirements outlined in your application and/or the requirements outlined by the RMC or BOD for approval.
+In this case, you will need to modify your application or change your project to fit the requirements.

 Denial

-If your request doesn’t meet the Community Wide Standards, it will be denied.
-You can modify your application/project to fit the Community Wide Standards and re-submit.
+If your request doesn’t meet the Community-Wide Standards, it will be denied.
+You can modify your application/project to fit the Community-Wide Standards and resubmit.
 You cannot start your project until you receive preliminary approval.

 Questions?